lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 as a synonym for "octet".
 Where sizes of semiconductor memory are given, the prefix "kibi" (1024) is combined with "byte" to "kibibyte", abbreviated "KiB", for 1024 bytes {{ISQ-13}}.

+Superscript notation denotes exponentiation.
-Powers of 10 are given as 10<sup>100</sup> where 100 is the exponent.
+For example, 10 raised to the 100th is notated: 10<sup>100</sup>, where 10 is the base and 100 is the exponent.
+In the plain-text rendition of this specification, superscript notation is not available and exponentiation therefore is rendered by the surrogate notation seen here in the plain-text rendition.

 In computing, the term "power" is often used for the concept of "computing power" or "processing power", as in CPU performance.